coelacant1/SmartMatrixProtogenShield/README.md

 ## Sensors/Peripherals

 ### Boop Sensor (APDS-9960)
 The APDS-9960 is a Time-of-Flight sensor that uses an IR light to measure the distance to the object in front of it using the I2C communication protocol.
 This can be connected on either the Teensy I2C breakout or the ESP32 I2C breakout.

-The following picture shows the recommended location for the device:
+### 9-axis IMU (BNO055)
+The BNO055 is a 9-axis IMU that can be used for stylistic effects on the protogen's displays.
+This can be connected on this Teensy breakout on the side.

+### PWM Fan (Noctua NF-A4x10 5V PWM)
+The NF-A4x10 5V PWM is a quiet and compact PWM fan that can be driven using the dedicated header on the breakout.
+If unable to source the Molex connector, any 2.54mm male header would work.

 ### MAX9814 Microphone
 The MAX9814 electret microphone is a standard electret microphone with automatic gain compensation via an amplifier.
 This will pick up a varying range of sounds and not just your voice, so it is best to tune the software gain appropriately.